-Venezuela's food and agricultural regulatory system is complex and involves laws, norms and regulations and several ministries.
-The following table presents a general overview of the Bolivarian Republic of Venezuela's (BRV) ministries and agencies that are directly involved with import regulations and standards for food.
+Venezuela's food and agricultural regulatory system is complicated and involves laws, norms and regulations that are hard to understand and inconsistently enforced.
+The table in Appendix I, presents a general overview of the Bolivarian Republic of Venezuela's (BRV) ministries and agencies that are directly involved with animal and plant health import regulations and standards and food safety.
 The ministries and agencies' main functions and objectives, as well as the current regulatory framework, are further explained in this section.